-- I. Integrative Learning and Education-To Develop Students' Capacities to Create, Imagine, and Change the World, and to Enhance the Work of the Faculty as Teacher-Scholars: We will invest in pedagogical and scholarly programs and educational strategies that develop the capacities of students and faculty members to achieve, model, and demonstrate excellence as scholarly, creative, and integrative learners. - II.
-Access-To Ensure Access for All Our Students to an Extraordinary Educational Experience: Students will have full access to opportunities for educational excellence across all three phases of their Skidmore careers-at admission, as undergraduate learners, and in transition to their postcollege lives. - III.
-Well-Being-To Strengthen the Inclusiveness, Health, and Well-Being of Our Community: We will create new opportunities for developing the skills that will make Skidmore a more healthful, inclusive, and creative community. - IV.
-Sustainability-To Continue to Build a Sustainable Institutional Foundation for Excellence: Deploying the concept of sustainability, broadly understood, as an organizing principle, we will invest our time, energy, and funding in initiatives to ensure the College's long-term viability and success.
+- I. Integrative Learning and Education To Develop Students' Capacities to Create, Imagine, and Change the World, and to enhance the work of the faculty as teacher-scholars: We will invest in pedagogical and scholarly programs and educational strategies that develop the capacities of students and faculty members to achieve, model, and demonstrate excellence as scholarly, creative, and integrative learners. - II.
+Access To Assure Access for All Our Students to an Extraordinary Educational Experience: Students will have full access to opportunities across all three phases of their Skidmore careers - at admission, as undergraduate learners, and in transitioning to their post-college lives.
+This commitment provides the context in which we can challenge all our students to achieve excellence. - III.
+Well-Being To Strengthen the Inclusiveness, Health, and Well-Being of Our Community: We will create new opportunities for developing the skills that will make Skidmore a more healthful, inclusive, and creative community. - IV.
+Sustainability To Continue to Build a Sustainable Institutional Foundation for Excellence: Deploying the concept of sustainability, broadly understood, as an organizing principle, we will invest our time, energy, and funding in initiatives to ensure the College's long-term viability and success.